AI Use Cases/Software

 The Problem

 Software executives operate across fragmented data sources - Salesforce pipeline data, Jira sprint velocity, GitHub deployment frequency, Datadog infrastructure metrics, and Stripe revenue - each updating on different cadences and living in different systems.
 The CRO needs to know if pipeline conversion is declining because of sales execution or product delays, but synthesizing that answer requires manually pulling reports from four systems, cross-referencing dates, and inferring causation.
 Meanwhile, the VP of Engineering must track whether increased deployment frequency is creating P1 incidents that damage NRR, but that correlation lives nowhere - it requires manual log review across PagerDuty, Datadog, and Jira tickets.
-Executives spend 8-12 hours weekly assembling briefings that are stale by the time they're read.
+Executives spend hours every week assembling briefings that are stale by the time they're read.

 Revenue & Operational Impact